Article

 Estate planning is inherently complex, and that’s especially true because estate, gift, and generation-skipping transfer (GST) tax exemptions are not static—no matter whether they’re enacted as permanent.
 They are subject to legislative changes that can significantly alter the landscape of wealth transfer planning.

-This uncertainty makes it difficult for individuals to make informed decisions about their estate plans, as the rules governing these exemptions may change, affecting the tax liabilities associated with transferring wealth.
+This uncertainty makes it difficult for individuals to make fully informed decisions about their estate plans, as the rules governing these exemptions may change, affecting the tax liabilities associated with transferring wealth.

 What are the estate, gift and GST exemptions?